soeai/eadran/index.md

 > **DOI**: [10.1007/978-3-031-94892-3_42](https://doi.org/10.1007/978-3-031-94892-3_42)
 > **Pages**: 568-581

-**Abstract**: This paper addresses the challenge of detecting subtle data manipulations in federated learning marketplaces, focusing on synthetically generated datasets introduced by data providers to inflate their contributions' value.
-We propose a novel approach incorporating enhanced monitoring features and sophisticated analysis of local model weight movements.
-Our method measures the moving distance of local model weights, applies time series anomaly detection, and analyzes cross-client correlations to distinguish between genuine learning divergence and manipulation attempts.

 **Key Contributions**:
 - Enhanced monitoring features for malicious behavior detection
 - Weight movement analysis using Wasserstein distance